 What does it cost to join GTGP?

 Membership cost for the upcoming season remains the same as in our first ten seasons.
 The annual membership fee is $100.
-No refunds after first event.
-This fee now includes a USGA handicap through the Golf Association of Philadelphia (GAP).
+This includes a USGA handicap through the Golf Association of Philadelphia (GAP).
 Membership provides you playing privileges for all events, except for any special events that require qualification.

 How much do events cost?

 How do I register for events?

 Registration details for each event are posted several weeks before the event on our web site.
-Once details are posted, you can register for an event using the simple online registration form in MyGTGP.
+Once details are posted, you can register and pay for an event in the online store.
 Payment may be made by credit card, ACH, or check.
-Deadlines for registration vary by event, but range from about one week to two weeks prior to the day of the event.
+The deadline for registration is one week prior to the day of the event.

 What formats are GTGP events?